scia-assistant/nlp-argument/README.md

 	- Fine-tuning may be a solution.
 Fine-tuning on a specific programming language might improve their capacities to translate natural language to this programming language.

+The user interface for interacting with the LLM is currently in the prototype stage.
+At this point, it is not functional or ready for use, as further development and refinement are required.

 ## 👥 Authors <a name="authors"></a>
 - Dorian Penso
 - Léa Margery